girlguidinghertfordshire/ggherts/_events/2023-09-06-trefoil-guild-picnic.md

     - Trefoil
   location:
     - Hertfordshire, South East
-lastmod: 2023-06-08T20:36:36.284Z
+lastmod: 2023-06-26T20:42:20.116Z
 ---
-Save the date

-Trefoil Guild Hertfordshire would like to invite you to their picnic on Wednesday 6 September at Tolmers Scout camp and activity centre.
+Trefoil Guild Hertfordshire would like to invite you to their picnic on Wednesday 6 September at Tolmers Scout camp, Cuffley to celebrate the Trefoil Guild's 80th anniversary.

-Come along to meet like minded people.
+Various activities will be on offer such as archery and climbing with the evening ending with a campfire.

+Arrival is any time from 4.30pm.
+Bring a packed tea and chair.

+Booking form available soon.

-For further details, or if you wish to attend, please contact <trefoil@girlguidinghertfordshire.org.uk>
+For further details please contact <trefoil@girlguidinghertfordshire.org.uk>